The Case of Aleister Stratton by K.G.V. Barnwell

-I ended March reading Sharon Bolton's third book in her Lacey Flint series, "Like This For Ever" and I was going to start April with the fourth installment, however, I got side tracked by a book that a friend bought for me.
+I was intending to read the fourth installment of Sharon Bolton's "Lacey Flint" series of detective novels, however, I got side tracked by a book that a friend bought for me.
 She was interested to see what my take on it was.

 The book my friend bought for me was The Case of Aleister Stratton - Compiled by K.G.V Barnwell.
 I was instantly intrigued the moment I saw the cover with its old fashioned typewritten font.
 Before opening the pages I was reminded of the occultist Aleister Crowley, due to the unusual spelling of the name, so I was anticipating a dark, twisted tale, and that, I am pleased to say is what I got.
 The premis of the story is what it would be like to wake up one morning, believing that you have committed a murder.
 Is it a dream, or is it reality?
 The mind is a powerful organ, but just how powerful can it be?

 Little touches such as the novella being "compiled" rather than "written by" appealed to my strange sense of nostalgia.
-(My friend once called me a Victorian throwback because I told her that tea comes from a teapot, NOT a Tassimo!)
+(My friend once called me a Victorian throwback because I told her that tea comes from a teapot, and NOT a Tassimo!)

 The Case of Aleister Stratton is something of a revelation.
 I've not read anything like it before.
 Kate Barnwell is known for her poetry, and that is clearly evident in her prose.
 This is a novella full of poetic imagery; you get swept away with words which create a painting in the mind.
 Maybe I enjoyed the tale because it appealed to my antiquated sensibilities, the words painted a bygone Edwardian era.
 The details and imagery of the mother's bedroom were exquisite, you were transported into the room, as though you, the reader, were actually walking around in it.
 You could imagine being able to pick things up from the bedside table.
 I half expected Sherlock Holmes to appear to tell me the game was afoot!